epfl-ada/ada-2023-project-todolegax/Datastory.md

 ## Introduction
 Customers are increasingly relying on **product rating** websites to inform their purchasing decisions.
 It has been demonstrated that when customers rate a product, they often exhibit a **tendency to be influenced by the previous ratings** of other customers, a phenomenon known as the **_herding effect_**.

-Despite this, an unresolved research question revolves around comprehending **how ratings might be impacted by the scale and the reputation of the vendor**.
-In order to try to answer rapidly to this question, the new Dean at EPFL decided to outsource the task to a brand-new data science spinoff of the University, the ToDoLeGAx SA.
-Utilizing data sourced from beer reviews websites, ToDoLeGAx's objective is to investigate the **connection** between the **size and fame of vendors** (specifically, breweries) and **the perceived quality** of their products.
+Despite this, an unresolved research question revolves around comprehending **how ratings might be impacted by the scale of the vendor**.
+In order to try to answer rapidly to this question, the new Dean at EPFL decided to outsource the task to a brand-new data science spinoff of the University, the ToDoLeGAx Inc. Utilizing data sourced from beer reviews websites, ToDoLeGAx's objective is to investigate the **connection** between the **size of vendors** (specifically, breweries) and **the perceived quality** of their products.

 Through the quantification of brewery size and popularity using **predefined metrics** and the **extraction of sentiment** from textual reviews, we want to understand if a correlation exists between vendor size and notoriety and perceived product quality.
 Additionally, we want to **explore the behaviors** of diverse consumer bases, considering **temporal dimensions** (how these phenomena have evolved over the years and seasons within the same year) and **spatial dimensions** (how these relationships differ across states and countries).

-## ToDoLeGAx team line-up
-In order to accomplish the goal, the Board of Directors at ToDoLeGAx SA. decided to create a new task force, specifically disegned for this project.
-Here is the line-up of our team:

-- Dong Chu: [@DongChu](https://github.com/chudonguestc), Head of the Web Development department
-- Leonardo Trentini: [@LeonardoTrentini](https://github.com/leotrentini22), intern in the Web Development department
-- Gabriele D'Angeli: [@GabrieleDAngeli](https://github.com/gabrieledangeli), senior engineer of the NLP department
-- Tom Fahndrich: [@TomFahndrich](https://github.com/tomfahndrich), senior R&D engineer in the Data analysis department
-- Axel Beguelin: [@AxelBeguelin](https://github.com/AxelBegue), junior R&D engineer in the Data analysis departmen

 ## Dive into our datasets